 Pressure to boost yields

-A combination of dust-bowl-era soil conservation programmes and government programmes to take marginal land out of row-crop production had caused erosion rates to decline after the 1930s, until by the 1960s topsoil on many Illinois farms was being replaced faster than it was being lost.
+A combination of dust-bowl-era soil conservation programs and government programs to take marginal land out of row-crop production had caused erosion rates to decline after the 1930s, until by the 1960s topsoil on many Illinois farms was being replaced faster than it was being lost.

 Ominously, soil loss rates rose 10 per cent between 1970 and 1977.
 Midwestern grain farming had entered a new era in the 1970s.
-Other nations had a series of poor harvests, the US government ended its surplus-dampening acreage 'set-aside' programmes of the 50s and 60s.
-Consequently US export trade expanded.
-The need to absorb chronic US grain surpluses and the calamitous rise in oil prices led to pressures to harvest more and more bushels through the more intensive use of land, machinery and fertilisers.
+Other nations had a series of poor harvests, the U.S. government ended its surplus-dampening acreage "set-aside" programs of the 1950s and '60s.
+Consequently U.S. export trade expanded.
+The need to absorb chronic U.S. grain surpluses and the calamitous rise in oil prices led to pressures to harvest more and more bushels through the more intensive use of land, machinery and fertilizers.
 In a process repeated across the Cornbelt, more Illinois land was put into the cultivation of profitable row crops, including former set-aside land plus other marginal acreage such as pasture and woods that had never been farmed.
 Although the total land farmed in Illinois dropped by some 700,000 acres between 1970 and 1979, the number of acres planted in corn or soybeans jumped from 17.1 million to 19.5 million.
 (Because beans leave behind a thinner residue, soybean fields tend to be especially erosive; soybean acreage in Illinois increased from 1970 to 1979 from roughly 6.4 million acres to 9.8 million.)

 The pressure to farm more land pushed up farmland prices to record levels; at a time when Illinois topsoil had never been worth so much money, its owners were treating it as if it were dirt.
 Farmers to whom a few bushels per acre meant a difference between a profit or a loss began fall-ploughing to save precious workdays in the spring.
 Bigger machines often are unable to follow the contour of the land, and terraces and grassed drainage ditches installed during the Depression were simply ploughed over.
 The result: soil erosion.